ComputeStacks/docs/docs/getting_started/integrations/cpanel_plugin.md

     * Scopes: `public`, `register`.
     * Owner: none

     This will be used to perform the initial registration and account setup.
-The cPanel plugin will authentication credentials locally and perform automatic authentication in the future.
+The cPanel plugin will generate the authentication credentials locally, and perform automatic authentication in the future.

-    Now create the same app under as the previous section, but this time set the **Redirect URI** to: `urn:ietf:wg:oauth:2.0:oob`.
-This will be the app ID used to identify what our user can do with their API credentials.
+    The application ID and secret will be entered into `setupAppID` and `setupAppSecret` in your `computestacks.ini` thats created during the _Build Plugin Package_ step.

+    Now create another application with:

+    * Redirect URI: `urn:ietf:wg:oauth:2.0:oob`
+    * Confidential: `false` (unchecked)
+    * Scopes: Select all except admin and register.
+    * Owner: none

+    You will only need the application ID, which will also be placed in the `computestacks.ini` file under `appID`.

 ## Install Plugin on cPanel Server